henxing/pandoc_resume/resume.md

     goal of implementing robust, reusable algorithms to solve a wide variety of problems.

-    * HCI Project
+    * HCI Project (Task Lead)
-        * Software Task Lead in charge of Python prototype design and development
+        * Design and developement of a Python prototype
+        * Lead a team of four software developers
+        * Managed technical execution using Agile methodologies
-    * Matlab Refactor Project
+    * Matlab Refactor Project (Task Lead)
-        * Task lead in charge of refactoring a pile of MATLAB code into packages and classes for robustness, reusability, and extendability
+        * Refactoring a pile of MATLAB code into packages and classes for robustness, reusability, and extendability
+        * Lead a team of four software developers of varying skill sets
+        * Managed technical execution
-    * DreamChaser
+    * DreamChaser (Task Lead)
-        * Task lead in charge of the initial delivery of a core subsystem
+        * Initial delivery of a core subsystem of the autonomous resupply vehicle for the ISS
+        * Lead a team of 8 software developers
+        * Interpreted high level customer requirements and created detailed system requirements
+        * Managed technical execution using Agile methodologies
+    * Big Data Analytics (Task Lead)
+        * Software architecture for analysis pipeline on AWS
+        * Lead a team of four software developers
+    * Warfighter Analytics using Smartphones for Health (Technical Director)
+        * Managing technical execution of the program
+        * Selecting the team of software developers
+        * Coordinating with the Program Manager to meet schedule and budget

 Sept 2013 - Jan 2016
 :   **Autonomy Software Engineer**; Shell TechWorks (Cambridge, MA)